U.S. labor board approves McDonald's bid to settle case by franchise workers

 The International Franchise Association praised Thursday's decision, saying it brings an end to years of uncertainty for franchise businesses.

-(Reporting by Daniel Wiessner in Albany, New York; Editing by Dan Grebler and Sonya Hepinstall)
+(Reporting by Daniel Wiessner in Albany, New York; Editing by Dan Grebler)

 ((daniel.wiessner@thomsonreuters.com; 518-414-0693))